ecoiahq/content-ops-starter/content/pages/Get-in-Touch.md

         self:
           textAlign: center
     subtitle: ''
-    text: >
+    text: >+
-      Whether you’re a potential collaborator, a grant partner, or a talented professional looking to join us, we’d love to connect with you.
-Simply fill out the form below, and a member of our team will be in touch.
+      <div style="text-align: center">Whether you’re a potential collaborator, a
+      grant partner, or a talented professional looking to join us, we’d love to connect with you.
+Simply fill out the form below, and a member of our team will be in touch.</div>

     actions: []
     badge:
       type: Badge